>> Some special drawing borders

-Producers of news around the world are inviting their youngest readers and viewers to submit art that wishes peace and love for the children of Ukraine.
-The drawings are appearing on their platforms and in social media, simply with the common hashtag #KidsDrawPeace4Ukraine.
+Starting soon after Russia invaded Ukraine, producers of news around the world began inviting their youngest readers and viewers to submit art that wishes peace and love for the children of Ukraine.
+The resulting drawings appear on their platforms and in social media, simply with the common hashtag #KidsDrawPeace4Ukraine.

-Global Youth & News Media is organizing the project, inspired by the work of Kleine Kinderzeintung in Austria and News-O-Matic in the United States, the first news media for children to gather such art.
-The goal is to provide a modest but widespread framework for children to soothe their anxieties through drawing as they deal with the unavoidable news of this invasion.
+Global Youth & News Media, the project's organizer, was inspired by the work of Kleine Kinderzeintung in Austria and News-O-Matic in the United States, the first news media for children to gather such art, and by Die Zeit of Germany, which spearheaded the global project #kidspaintcorona in 2020.
+The goal has been to provide a modest but widespread framework for children to soothe their anxieties through drawing as they deal with the unavoidable news of this invasion.

-News media are welcome to join these other organizations that have already committed to this effort: Teaching Kids News (Canada), Lasten Uutiset (Finland), Journal des Enfants (France), Junior Lens (India), Mi Super Diario (Honduras, Mexico, Bolivia), Aftenposten Junior (Norway), The Week Junior (UK, USA), Kid Scoop (USA) and the Museo de los Ninõs/Clarín (Argentina).
+News media are welcome to join these other organizations that have already committed to this effort: Teaching Kids News (Canada), Lasten Uutiset (Finland), Journal des Enfants (France), Junior Lens (India), Nowiny.pl (Poland), The Week Junior (UK, USA), Kid Scoop (USA) and the Museo de los Ninõs/Clarín (Argentina).

 √More about the partners. √ A sampling of their results.